sulli72/sulli72.github.io/_projects/11_project.md

 ---
 layout: page
-title: Dynamics of a Shock Train in a Low Aspect Ratio Duct
+title: Unsteadiness in a Transonic Diffuser
 description: another without an image
 img:
 importance: 3